liwnn/treerank/README.md

 This Go package provides an implementation of ranking-list based on red-black tree.
 It is in-memory-only and does not store any data.

 ## Usage
+All you have to do is to implement a comparison function Less(Item) bool for your Item which will be store in the tree, here are some examples.
 ``` go
 package main